Canada in World War II: Agriculture, mining, and industry

 When the Second World War began, Canada was in the midst of escaping the Great Depression and this placed a lot of importance on the industries and farmers of Canada.
 Canada was in desperate need of workers.
 During the war, Canada's industries manufactured war materials and other supplies to all allied countries valuing at almost $10 billion – approximately $100 billion today.
 With men overseas, women began to have a more prominent role in the workplace.
-Due to such stringent wage and price restrictions by the government, workers rights' were not adequately acknowledged during this time.
-Out of Canada's population of 11.3 million, the total number of workers in war industries was roughly 1 million, whereas 2 million were employed in agriculture, communications, and food processing.
+Such stringent wage and price restrictions by the government caused workers rights' to not be adequately acknowledged at the time.
+Out of Canada's population of 11.3 million, the total number of workers in war industries was roughly 1 million, and 2 million were employed in agriculture, communications, and food processing.

 Wheat was one of Canada's largest sources of produce.
 Although wheat was extremely important, Canada started to drown in wheat production and James Gardiner admitted that farmers needed to produce other agricultural commodities.
 After Gardiner's speech, farmers took a different direction and by 1944, Canada had produced 7.4 million hogs.
 Canada's contribution to the war effort was recognized by nations around the world.

 After Gardiner requested farmers to produce less wheat, during the next five years the production of wheat dropped.
-From 1940 to 1945, the income resulting from selling farm products such as livestock, grains, and field crops saw a dramatic increase, due to the growing worth and necessity of these goods in the war effort.
+From 1940 to 1945, the income resulting from selling farm products such as livestock, grains, and field crops saw a dramatic increase because of the growing worth and necessity of those goods in the war effort.
 And since there was a labour shortage in the farm work force, goods became more expensive.
 Wheat production in Canada dropped by over 200 million bushels a year between 1939 and 1945, but the total income from Canada's wheat production increased by more than $80 000 000.

-The Canadian mining and metals industries also mae significant contributions to the war effort, with half of Allied aluminum and ninety per cent of Allied nickel was supplied by Canadian sources during the war.
+The Canadian mining and metals industries also made significant contributions to the war effort, with half of Allied aluminum and ninety per cent of Allied nickel being supplied by Canadian sources during the war.
 The Canadian company Eldorado Gold Mines Ltd., which produced uranium as a byproduct of gold and radium production using ore from its mine at Port Radium in the Northwest Territories, was recruited by the Canadian government into involvement in the Manhattan Project.
 In particular, Eldorado's refinery at Port Hope processed ore from both Port Radium and the Belgian Congo to produce much of the uranium used in the Little Boy bomb that was dropped on Hiroshima.